Darius2652/Burgr/README.md

 Meant for educational purposes, but feel free to use it for any reasons within the limits of the MIT license.

-Original post and inspiration was created by Reddit user [Informal-Abies-3343](https://www.reddit.com/user/Informal-Abies-3343/)
+Original post and inspiration was created by Reddit user [Informal-Abies-3343](https://www.reddit.com/user/Informal-Abies-3343/) (Account has since been deleted)